Page Contributor(s): Kaleb Kimbrell, Tokyo, Japan/Sand Diego, CA, USA; Jerry Melfi, Tokyo, Japan; Tim Smith, Astuto Cycling, Tokyo, Japan.

-The problem we would have without a vehicle is that our Colombian photographer and drone operator extraordinaire, Javier, would not be able to accompany us up the mountain without a vehicle – this eliminated as a good option just using the train and bus to get to the start of each climb with our bikes.
+The problem we would have without a vehicle is that our Colombian photographer and drone operator extraordinaire, Javier, would not be able to accompany us up the mountain without a vehicle – this eliminated the otherwise good option of just using the train and bus to get to the start of each climb with our bikes.

 Javier on drone duty . . .

-Another complication that was out of our control was that our photographer/videographer/droneographer Javier’s flight from Colombia had been re-routed to Haneda International Airport which was about 1 ½ hours from Narita International where we were.
+Another complication that was out of our control was that our photographer/videographer/droneographer Javier’s flight from Colombia had been re-routed to Haneda International Airport, about 1½ hours from Narita International where we were.
 We had planned on picking Javier up on our way to Kawaguchiko, but that plan went in the trash bin along with the rental car reservation.
 Javier hopped a bus to Kawaguchiko where we would (much later) meet up with him.

-Plan B2: I had 2 contacts in Japan that I had met on-line while researching cycling Mt.
+Attempt at Plan B #2: I had two contacts in Japan that I had met online while researching cycling Mt.
 Fuji.
 I had planned on meeting both at Mt.
 Fuji for some of our climbs.
 I emailed Caleb and Jerry and they both set to working on alternative transportation for us.
-The first decision we made was to take the train from Narita to Shinjuku Station and the bus from Shinjuku Station to Kawaguchiko Bus Station and finally a taxi from the bus station to our hotel 2 kilometers from the bus station.
+The first decision we made was to take the train from Narita to Shinjuku Station, the bus from Shinjuku Station to Kawaguchiko Bus Station, and finally a taxi from the bus station to our hotel two kilometers from the bus station.

-Enroute to Kawaguchiko we were contacted by Tim Smith of Astuto Cycling Center (email@example.com). who I had communicated with before traveling to Japan.
+Enroute to Kawaguchiko we were contacted by Tim Smith of Astuto Cycling Center (firstname.lastname@example.org) who I had communicated with before traveling to Japan.
 Tim had been quite responsive and knowledgeable about Mt.
 Fuji in advance of our trip, but we had originally intended to self-guide our rides up Mt.
-Fuji as is PJAMM’s custom.
-To our good fortune Tim was available and willing to guide us for our 2 days on Mt.
+Fuji, as is PJAMM’s custom.
+To our good fortune Tim was available and willing to guide us for our two days on Mt.
 Fuji.
 Tim is a custom builder of high-end cycling wheels who also oversees cycling tours throughout Japan.

-Tim picked us up from our hotel at 5 a.m. on Saturday to begin our 4 Fuji climbs in 2 days.
-The next 2 days were a pure joy – not only does Tim know every inch of Mt.
-Fuji from each of the 4 approaches to the 5th Stations, but, having cycled extensively in Europe and Asia, he is also an expert at cycling in general, cycling in Japan, nutrition, and coaching and training (UCI cycling coach).
+Tim picked us up from our hotel at 5 a.m. on Saturday to begin our four Fuji climbs in two days.
+The next two days were pure joy – not only does Tim know every inch of Mt.
+Fuji from each of the four approaches to the 5th Stations, but, having cycled extensively in Europe and Asia, he is also an expert at cycling in general, cycling in Japan, nutrition, and coaching and training (he is a UCI cycling coach).

 Tim in Full Support Mode!

-We learned that there is an gorgeous 5 Lake Bike Loop in and around Mt.
+We learned that there is a gorgeous Five Lake Bike Loop in and around Mt.
 Fuji.
 There are also many excellent and beautiful climbs in the Japanese Alps not far from Mt.
 Fuji.
 Tim’s company has a residence in the Japanese Alps and offers tours of Mt.
 Fuji, the lake loop, the Japanese Alps and more.

 Mitch with the Japanese Alps in the background.

-Tim is originally from the US and speaks English and conversational Japanese having lived and worked in Japan for 10 years.
-As with all PJAMM endorsements, they are purely to assist our viewers in experiencing climbs throughout the world and are made only in relation to products and services that we sincerely believe in and appreciate – we receive absolutely no financial benefit from our endorsements.
+Tim is originally from the US and speaks English and conversational Japanese, having lived and worked in Japan for 10 years.
+As with all PJAMM endorsements, they are purely to assist our readers in experiencing climbs throughout the world, and are made only in relation to products and services that we sincerely believe in and appreciate – we receive absolutely no financial benefit from our endorsements.
 With that qualification, we unequivocally and wholeheartedly recommend using Tim Smith and Astuto for any cycling trip you are interested in that is anywhere near Tokyo, Mt.
 Fuji and/or the Japanese Alps.
 Tim’s business has “ongoing cycling excursions and rentals available almost year round” for anyone wishing to climb or ride Fuji.
 Find out more on Astuto’s website here.

 HIKING FROM 5TH STATION TO MT.
 FUJI SUMMIT

-Big-time adventurer Kyle Stanton-Wyman, Bremerton, WA writes for the hike up to Mt.
+Big-time adventurer Kyle Stanton-Wyman of Bremerton, WA writes for the hike up to Mt.
 Fuji (as part of our bike-hike sometime in the future):

 In regards to a Fuji summer summit - yes I have done that once and it is much more achievable.
 I climbed the Gotemba route in August of '18 during the official climbing season.
-Strava link for details and photos: https://www.strava.com/activities/1153817882/overview
+Strava link for details and photos.

 Fuji (when snow free) is a 'simple' hike and doesn't require any technical climbing skills or equipment, but it is still a very strenuous hike.
 Gotemba is the longest of the four routes at 7,400 vft, and the other three are around 4,000 vft.
 Beware that you might suffer from the high altitude, given the summit is at 12,388 ft.
 It is most popular to start the hike pre-dawn, and summit in time for sunrise as that is typically when the weather is clearest.
 Given the peak's isolated nature, it is often obscured in clouds by the afternoon.
 Also be warned that the three shorter trails are EXTREMELY busy during the official climbing season, especially on weekends (check out the picture of the traffic jam of hikers on my strava link).
 During the official climbing season there are also open noodle huts selling food and water on the summit.
 Outside the official climbing season, the summit may still be relatively snow free and easy to hike, especially in early fall, and there will be far fewer people, but no services.

-Lastly, here are the three rules for off season climbing: http://www.fujisan-climb.jp/en/risk/guidelines.html
+Lastly, here are the three rules for off season climbing.

 Although the website says it's "prohibited", that's a mis-translation.
 They just want to make sure you are fully prepared for the conditions.